What You Get From Our Program

 - Wifi hotspots are available for students without internet access.

-- Check out the 2022 CARE Summer Virtual Schedule to see what last year’s participants were doing.
+- Check out the 2023 CARE Summer Virtual Schedule

 In-Person Program Accordion Closed